2018 Lima fire attack: Investigation

 In his testimony to the Police, Hualpa revealed the plan in detail, according to the policemen who questioned him without showing any remorse.

-Hualpa Vacas wanted to justify his actions and pointed out that he did not want to kill Eyvi Ágreda as if it was not just to disfigure her and that he had planned the attack a long time ago, so a month earlier he bought the gasoline in a yogurt bottle, but he had no value for his plan to be executed.
+Hualpa Vacas said that he wanted to justify his actions and pointed out that he did not want to kill Eyvi Ágreda as if he would not do something “just to disfigure her”, and that he had planned the attack a long time ago, so a month earlier he bought the gasoline from a gas station, stored the fuel in a plastic bottle, and hid it away, possibly at his house, before concealing the gasoline-filled bottle inside his backpack, taking it to the bus station to catch the same bus that he and Eyvi Ágreda boarded on, using that bottle’s fuel to burn her alive.

 One of the versions that he formulated is that he had injured himself while cooking in his house, but he also said that he burnt himself because he was very nervous when he realized that his name was given as a suspect.
-When nobody had mentioned it with certainty and had only given his second name, one of the policemen explained.
+One of the policemen explained that nobody had mentioned it with certainty and had only given his second name.

 The truth is that he could not say where he was treated for the burns he had, which was bandaged after the application of a substance, probably to relieve pain.

 This case received extensive media coverage, both for the number of victims of this attack and for the way in which Eyvi was attacked.
 This was a representative case of the high numbers of murders of women registered in Peru.